 You have to wonder what a cowboy working on a cattle ranch back in the day would think of the term "luxury dude ranch."
-But luxury on the ranch is a definite trend today, and travelers can combine horseback riding and hiking with some serious pampering.
-Below are five suggestions that offer a dude ranch experience that's heavy on the creature comforts.
+But luxury on the ranch is a definite trend today, and travelers can combine horseback riding and hiking with some serious pampering in the Southwest.
+These five locations provide a dude ranch experience that's heavy on the creature comforts.

 01 of 05

 This historic Santa Ynez Valley guest ranch masters the upscale-rustic vibe.
-Spacious studios and one-bedroom suites are decked out with knotted wood furniture, Southwestern-print throw blankets, and wood-burning fireplaces—plus replete with creature comforts like memory foam beds and fluffy robes.
+Spacious studios and one-bedroom suites are decked out with knotted wood furniture, Southwestern-print throw blankets, and wood-burning fireplaces—plus replete with creature comforts such as memory foam beds and fluffy robes.
 But you’re really here to embrace your inner cowboy.
-Horseback ride through 10,000 acres of rolling hills and Oak groves; fine tune your archery skills near the resort’s private lake; or get a workout on guided mountain biking tours (through the end of October).
+Horseback ride through 10,000 acres of rolling hills and oak groves, fine-tune your archery skills near the resort’s private lake, or get a workout on guided mountain biking tours (through the end of October).
 Recover from all that exertion with a day in the on-site spa—deep tissue massages, facials, and scrubs are all on the menu—or simply lounge by the outdoor pool.
 Rates include breakfast and a nightly dinner (jackets required for men); alcoholic drinks and most activities cost extra.

 02 of 05